NextronSystems/thor-manual/usage/debugging.rst

 * ProcessCheck

 **Solution**: Review all possible exclusions in your AV / EDR and add the THOR folder to the exclusion list

+Windows Quick Edit Mode
+^^^^^^^^^^^^^^^^^^^^^^^

+Since Windows 10, the Windows command line window has the so-called "Quick Edit Mode" enabled by default.
+This mode causes a behavior that can lead to a paused THOR scan process.
+Whenever a user switches the active windows from the cmd.exe to a different application, e.g. Windows Explorer, and clicks back into the command line window, the running process automatically gets suspended.
+A user has to press "Enter" to resume the suspended process.
+As the progress indicator of THOR isn't always changing, this could lead to the impression that the scan paused by itself.

+**Solution**: Press "Enter" in the command line window

 Constant High System Load
 ^^^^^^^^^^^^^^^^^^^^^^^^^